gentry-php/gentry/docs/writing/complex.md

 results.

 > Note:  `__wakeup` and `__sleep` are only called once for all iterations.
 If
-> you specifically need to retest a method including setup > and teardown,
+> you specifically need to retest a method including setup and teardown, you'll
-> declare it as non-public and add some facade methods that forward their calls.

-Note that repeated tests producing output will need to match the entire output for all iterations, concatenated.
+> need to call those yourself in the appropriate places.

-Repeated tests are mostly useful for ensuring that something happens the exact same way for a number of consecutive calls.
+Repeated tests are mostly useful for ensuring that something happens the exact same way for a number of consecutive calls, _or_ the converse: for a database insertion, for instance, the first call can succeed but subsequent ones might be expected to fail (duplicate primary key errors for instance).